Welcome

 Forecast for Tonight and Tuesday. - Juan de Fuca Strait - east entrance

-Friday: Wind east 5 to 15 knots increasing to east 20.
+Wind southeast 5 to 15 knots becoming southeast 10 to 20 early

 Important Safety Items: